3 Cash Flow Problems That Will Damage Your Small Business

 First, invoice promptly.
 Putting off invoicing gives the customer the impression that you don't care how long it takes to get your money.
 Second, take measures to encourage prompt payment, such as clearly stating payment due dates and sending overdue notices.

-5 Quick Ways to Improve Your Cash Flow gives more details and suggestions to help you get the money you're owed.
-Use collection services when necessary.
-Getting the money if you can is always better for your cash flow than a bad debt.
+There are quick ways to improve your cash flow which can help you get the money you're owed.
+If you must, use collection services when necessary.
+Getting the money any way you can is always better for your cash flow than a bad debt.

 Managing your customers' credit is an important part of cash flow management.
 Weed out unprofitable customers, those that cost more to maintain than they add to the bottom line.
 Flag those who have a history of slow payment.
 Remember that you do not have to extend credit to anyone.
 Getting a credit check on a customer before you extend credit is a good idea.
 If a customer has a history of slow payment, changing the credit terms or even eliminating credit entirely may be necessary.